 Why is it important to measure DAU?

-How to calculate daily active users (incl formula)
+Simple formula to calculate daily active users

 “Active user” is a rather broad term.
-You will have to define your very own set of credentials that qualify as an active user before you calculate DAU.
+You'll have to define your very own set of credentials that qualify as an active user before you calculate DAU.
 But you also need to define what a user is.
 Most SaaS companies will call a user a unique visitor who has logged into the platform (whether desktop or mobile app).
 Different platforms have different purposes.
 For an email marketing platform, it may be the act of creating an email, for a business insights platform it may be pulling a report and creating a visualization, and for a social media platform, it might be creating or liking a post.
 These actions need to be consistent in order to measure your data correctly.

 So how do we calculate daily active users?